Retail format: Co-operative store

 A co-operative store; also known as a co-op or coop, is a venture owned and operated by consumers to meet their social, economic and cultural needs.

 Convenience store

 A convenience store provides limited amount of merchandise at above average prices with a speedy checkout.
-This store is ideal for emergency and immediate purchase consumables as it often operates with extended hours, stocking every day.
+This is ideal for emergency and immediate purchase consumables as it often operates with extended hours, stocking every day.

 Department store

-Department stores are very large stores offering an extensive assortment of both "soft" and "hard" goods which often bear a resemblance to a collection of specialty stores.
-A retailer of such store carries a variety of categories and has a broad assortment of goods at moderate prices.
+Department stores are very large stores offering an extensive assortment of both "soft" and "hard" goods that often bear a resemblance to a collection of specialty stores.
+A retailer of such a store carries a variety of categories and has a broad assortment of goods at moderate prices.
 They offer considerable customer service.

 Destination store

 A destination store is one that customers will initiate a trip specifically to visit, sometimes over a large area.
 These stores are often used to "anchor" a shopping center (mall), generating foot traffic, which is capitalized upon by smaller retailers.